It’s no secret that status pages are an effective way to keep your customers informed.

 Status Page: https://status.litmus.com/

 What’s Great About Their Status Page?
 Their Atlassian status page is tailored to their identity without being the main takeaway of the page or an overbearing feature.
 They have a subscription button and their logo.
-Additionally, there is a banner at the bottom that includes professional graphics that have been designed to match their identity.
+Additionally, there is a professional banner at the bottom that matches their identity.

 Their incident history is extensive.
-Similar to other status page examples that use Atlassian’s Statuspage, they show 3 months at a time and let the user change the period shown.
+Similar to other status page examples that use Atlassian’s Statuspage, they show 3 months at a time.
 Components can be filtered to help users navigate incidents.
 Uptime history can also be viewed.

 13. NoCodeOps